For those interested in joining our Lab, please visit the OPEN POSITIONS page for more information!

 LinkedIn | Twitter

 Analytical and detail-oriented professional with experience coordinating, planning, and supporting daily operational and administrative functions within the Williamson Laboratory and in support of Dr. Williamson’s executive obligations.
-I come from a lengthy background of management roles in research and healthcare, with 16+ combined years at TSRI, and plan to continue my lifelong pursuit of assisting my colleagues, so they can focus on what they do best…science!
+Katrina comes from a lengthy background of management roles in research and healthcare, with 21+ combined years at Scripps, and plans to continue her lifelong pursuit of assisting her colleagues, so they can focus on what they do best…science!

 I am interested in the chemo-enzymatic synthesis of isotopically labeled nucleotides and nucleotide analogs.
 These compounds are used in a variety of NMR and mass spectrometry based biophysical studies of RNA and RNA-protein complexes.
 This work has led to the formation of Cassia LLC, a company that prepares isotopically labeled primary metabolites for the biophysical research community.